 Shelly Sazdanoff, is a contemporary fiber artist based out of Portland, Oregon.
-Her minimal, mixed-media pieces are made from handwoven linen and concrete with the three-dimensional texture comprised of hundreds to thousands of very small knots.
+Her minimal, mixed-media pieces are made from handwoven linen and painted and/or molded concrete.

 Sazdanoff’s work explores texture, line and angle as well as juxtaposition.
 The work is about how the materials and textures work together in both fluidity and in contrast finding a balance.
 The subtle characteristics of the linen; the pieces of stray flax, the slight shifts in shade and thickness, the variation of warp lines because it is handwoven and the organic, earthly fiber against the rough concrete and clean lines.
 The work is minimal but upon closer view, there is a world full of subtleties; a conversation happening between materials.